BP (British) Formula Atlantic Series Race

 - Surtees TS10 (Geoff Friswell): A new car built to replace the TS10/03 wrecked by Carlos Reusch at Pau in May, and raced by him as a Team Surtees entry during the 1972 F2 season.
 Reusch retired after two races of the Torneio do Brasil, and Jean-Pierre Jaussaud drove the car in the final Interlagos race.
 Sold to Geoff Friswell for 1973, and converted to Formula Atlantic specification, but the Clubmen's expert had a poor run of results, which ended at Mallory Park in May when he spun off at Gerards and badly damaged the car.
-Friswell acquired a new March 73B to replace it.
+Friswell acquired a new March 73B to replace it, and the Surtees was advertised as complete but damaged in November 1973.
 The subsequent history of the wreck is not known, but its tub was later with Dave Allen as a spare for his TS10/01, and was still in its company when TS10/01 was sold by Peter Bromage to Don Wood in the late 1980s.

 - Chevron B25 [25-73-08] (John Lepp): New to George Silverwood and entered by his Central Garage (Mirfield) Ltd for John Lepp in British Formula Atlantic in 1973.
 Also used by Lepp in the first European F2 round at Mallory Park, with the 1.6 BDA still in it.
 Lepp's sports car racing took priority from July and the B25 was sold to Patsy McGarrity (Belfast, Northern Ireland) for Formula Ireland racing.
 Loaned by him to Chevron cars for John Watson to use in the F2 race at Albi.
 Converted back to Formula Atlantic for McGarrity to race in the 1974 Irish season, winning eight races and the All-Ireland championship.
 Sold on to Pat Woods (Newcastle, County Wicklow, Ireland) for 1975, and retained for two further seasons.
 Last seen when Woods crashed heavily in practice at Phoenix Park in September 1977, when the car was described as wrecked.